 - the safest: TDI 5

-The thing is, In the TDI 1 countries, the robbers are afraid to hurt tourists, cause, if caught, they would get in much bigger trouble, than when hurting a local.
+The thing is, in the TDI 1 countries, the robbers are afraid to hurt tourists, cause if caught, they would get in much bigger trouble than when hurting a local.
 That is the case in every TDI 1 country I’ve visited!

 To summarize, when it comes to safety, I believe, it’s more about how you travel, vs. where you travel!

-So where do I find this TDI?
+So, where do I find this TDI?

 I am working on an Alphabetical Glossary of TDI for every country in the world.
 Meanwhile, if there’s a specific country you need a score for, feel free to ask in the comments below.
 If it’s a country I haven’t visited yet, I will reach out to one of my well-traveled friends.